 nodetool deploy apply my-runpod

-See RunPod Deployments for full details.
+See RunPod Deployment for full details.

 I want to deploy to Google Cloud